zenstreamz/AIOStreams/README.md

 3. Enter `https://github.com/Viren070/AIOStreams`
 4. Deploy

+> [!TIP]
+> Use a service to automatically ping the instance to keep it alive.

 ##### Updating

 When you deploy with Render, it automatically builds the addon every time a commit is pushed to this repository.
 You can also manually trigger a build by clicking the `Deploy` button.